OBOAcademy/obook/docs/index.md

-# On becoming an OBO Semantic Engineerf
+# On becoming an OBO Semantic Engineer

 Welcome to the OBOOK and our OBO Semantic Engineering Training!